 LLMs Hallucinate Packages.
-Attackers Notice.
+Attackers Are Registering Them.

 Table of Contents

 What happens when an AI coding assistant recommends a package that doesn’t exist?
-Usually nothing — you get an install error, shrug, and search for the real one.
+Usually nothing.
+You get an install error, shrug, and search for the real one.
 But what if someone anticipated that hallucination and registered the package first, loaded with malicious code?

 Background

 Supply chain attacks target the software dependencies that developers pull into their projects rather than attacking the application code directly.
-The classic vector is typosquatting — registering packages with names similar to popular libraries (requets instead of requests, lod-ash instead of lodash) and waiting for someone to mistype an install command.
+The classic vector is typosquatting: registering packages with names similar to popular libraries (requets instead of requests, lod-ash instead of lodash) and waiting for someone to mistype an install command.

 LLMs introduced a new variant.
 Instead of relying on human typos, attackers can exploit the fact that language models confidently recommend packages that were never published.
-The model didn’t mistype anything — it invented a plausible-sounding name from whole cloth, and it will recommend that same fictional package to thousands of developers asking similar questions.
+The model didn’t mistype anything.
+It invented a plausible-sounding name from whole cloth, and it will recommend that same fictional package to thousands of developers asking similar questions.

 Why LLMs Hallucinate Package Names

 Language models generate text by predicting the most likely next token given context.
-When asked “what npm package should I use for X?”, the model draws on patterns in its training data — real package names, naming conventions, common prefixes and suffixes.
+When asked “what npm package should I use for X?”, the model draws on patterns in its training data: real package names, naming conventions, common prefixes and suffixes.
 Sometimes it reconstructs a real package.
 Sometimes it constructs something that sounds right but was never published.

 The problem is structural, not incidental.
 LLMs don’t query package registries at inference time.
 They don’t verify that python-flask-auth or node-html-sanitizer actually exist on PyPI or npm.
 They generate names that pattern-match against what packages tend to be called, and that’s enough to sound authoritative.